-The graph above (5h) identifies those issues with 10 or more incidences reported during 2017-18.
-This highlights that poor communication was the most frequently raised issue in complaints about inpatient care.
+The graph above (6j) identifies those issues which were reported as the main subject of the complaint with 5 or more incidences reported during 2018-19.
+This highlights that the poor standard of medical care was the most frequently raised issue in complaints about inpatient care.